Npersall/Carbon-Fit-Backend/README.md

 Inspiration:

-What it does:
+What it does: Carbon-Fit is a 4 part tool.
+It is a react native mobile app, accompanied by

 How we built it:

-Challenges we ran into
+Challenges we ran into: Our original approach to completing this app during the hackathon was the sheer size

 Accomplishments that we're proud of: